 I will post additional details as they are released in coming days.
 So stay tuned for updates.

-Can I talk to someone around getting extended benefits?
+Can I talk to someone around getting extended benefits or retroactive payments?

 At this stage it is very hard to get a hold of anyone to talk to about your claim.
 They will share updates as soon as possible on the extensions and revision of the current programs.
 Until that time, they are asking the